KIP 81: Implementing the on-chain governance voting method Source

 /// Current block must be after `eta` and before `execDeadline` of this proposal

-/// Otherwise only secretariat can execute.
+/// Otherwise only secretary can execute.

 function execute(uint256 proposalId) external payable;

-/// @dev Set secretariat account
+/// @dev Update the secretary account

-function updateSecretariat(address _new) external;
+function updateSecretary(address newAddr) external;

 // getter functions

-function secretariat() external view returns(address);
+function secretary() external view returns(address);

-function votingDelay() external view returns(uint256);
+function accessRule() external view returns(

-function votingPeriod() external view returns(uint256);
+function timingRule() external view returns(

 function queueTimeout() external view returns(uint256);